Obesity in children

 Talk to your provider before giving weight loss supplements or herbal remedies to your child.
 Many claims made by these products are not true.
 Some supplements can have serious side effects.

 Weight loss drugs are not recommended for children.

 Bariatric surgery is currently being performed for some children, but only after they've stopped growing.

-A child who is overweight or obese is more likely to be overweight or obese as an adult.
-Obese children are now developing health problems that used to be seen only in adults.
+A child who is overweight or has obesity is more likely to be overweight or have obesity as an adult.
+Children with obesity are now developing health problems that used to be seen only in adults.
 When these problems begin in childhood, they often become more severe when the child becomes an adult.

 Children with obesity are at risk for developing these health problems: